-Since our flight to Yangon, our first stop in Myanmar, was early (we had to check in the airport at 4:55 am), Katrina and I decided to head to the Kuala Lumpur International Airport and wait there from midnight until check-in time.
-This meant staying awake in Old Town White Coffee (the only coffee shop open at the airport) and think of ways to distract ourselves to while away time.
-With both our phones and my tablet drained, we eventually decided to play Yes and No
+Since our flight to Yangon (our first stop in Myanmar) was early–we had to check in the airport at 4:55 am)–Katrina and I decided to head to the Kuala Lumpur International Airport and wait there from midnight until check-in time.
+This meant staying awake in Old Town White Coffee (the only coffee shop open at the airport) and think of ways to distract ourselves.
+With both our phones and my tablet drained, we eventually decided to play “Pinoy Henyo”.

 We arrived in Yangon at 8:20 in the morning, groggy from the quick nap we were able to take during the flight from Kuala Lumpur.
 Aldrich, the guy who manages the homestay we’re in now, picked us up from the airport and drove us to Lanmadaw Township, the downtown area of the city where we were staying.
-I noticed how it looked a bit like the pictures of 1960-70s Manila, with pedestrians spilling out to the highway thanks to a lack of proper sidewalks.
-While not yet as crowded as Metro Manila with only 6 million people living in the city, Yangon may just end up like the former, with its poor urban planning.
+I noticed how it looked a bit like the pictures of 1960/70s Manila, with pedestrians spilling out on the highway thanks to a lack of proper sidewalks.
+While not yet as crowded as Metro Manila (only 6 million people are living in the city), Yangon may just end up like it because of poor urban planning.

 Before heading to Shwe Dagon Temple, located ten minutes away from where we were staying, we ate at this Japanese restaurant just a short walk away.
 The food tasted horrible.
 I told Katrina how funny it was to eat Japanese food in Yangon, and that to think of it, we weren’t really eating Japanese food, but the Burmese interpretation of what Japanese food really is.
 Then after, I thought that this was not necessarily a criticism of the restaurant’s inauthenticity.
 What is Japanese food after all?
 Is it food cooked in Japan, or something prepared by the Japanese?
 Are hamburgers and fries prepared in Japan or by someone Japanese Japanese food?
 Do ingredients have to be sourced from Japan for something to be considered Japanese?